Are you planning on buying a book to help you prep for SAT Writing?

 After each grammar explanation, the book gives an SAT-style multiple choice question.
 It's helpful for students to be able to immediately see the concept put to use in the way it will appear on the test.
 All of these multiple choice questions are followed with detailed answer explanations.
 There are also several practice questions that are not in the style of SAT questions, which are good for nailing down grammar concepts without the prop of having answer choices.

-The grammar concepts are divided by what you are most likely to find on each section of the test (Improving Sentences, Identifying Errors, and Improving Paragraphs).
+The grammar concepts are divided by what you are most likely to find on each section of the test.
 While there is a lot of overlap in the grammar concepts, this could be helpful for students to pinpoint where they are struggling if they tend to do worse on one section.

 There are a lot of opportunities for practice.